department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange.md

 - A medical record showing your current disability, **and**
 - A medical record showing a connection between exposure to Agent Orange and the current disability, **and**
 - Evidence that proves either:
-   - Contact with Agent Orange in a location other than Vietnam or the Korean demilitarized zone, **or**
+   - Contact with Agent Orange in a location other than Vietnam or the Korean Demilitarized Zone, **or**
-   - Service in Vietnam or at or near the Korean demilitarized zone during the dates listed below
+   - Service in Vietnam or at or near the Korean Demilitarized Zone during the dates listed below

 </div>
 </li>